Turnersuchus: Phylogeny

 Two phylogenetic analysis were conducted to determine the position of Turnersuchus within Thalattosuchia, one based on the dataset of Wilberg et al. (2019) and another modified from Herrera et al. (2021).
 Both datasets result in Turnersuchus being recovered as the basalmost member of Thalattosuchia, supported by four and five synapomorphies respectively.
-While the inclusion of Turnersuchus within Thalattosuchia is thus well supported, the exlusion of it from either teleosauroids or metriorhynchoids is less so.
+While the inclusion of Turnersuchus within Thalattosuchia is thus well supported, the exclusion of it from either teleosauroids or metriorhynchoids is less so.
 Only a single synapomorphy unambiguously points towards Turnersuchus not being part of these clades in either analysis.
 These traits additionally differ in both datasets, with Wilberg et al. excluding it based on a character of the basioccipital and Herrera et al. excluding it based on the shape of the scapula.
 Each analysis thus offers three alternative placements within Thalattosuchia, all of which being only one step longer than the most parsimonious position.
 These include the possibility that Turnersuchus may be the earliest diverging metriorhynchoid, earliest diverging teleosauroid or most closely allied with Plagiophthalmosuchus.
 The last placement differs in its details between the analysis.
 In the Wilberg dataset this alternative would place both taxa at the base of teleosauroids, while the Herrera dataset suggests that in this alternative placement Plagiopthalmosuchus may be an even more basal thalattosuchian than Turnersuchus.
 Overall, while both analysis agree that the position as basalmost member of Thalattosuchia is the most parsimonious result, this may change as more species are described.

 The most parsimonious trees of either analysis are shown below.
-On the left the strict concensus tree based on the Wilberg et al. dataset and on the right the strict concensus tree of the Herrera et al. dataset.
+On the left the strict consensus tree based on the Wilberg et al. dataset and on the right the strict consensus tree of the Herrera et al. dataset.